manojmangipudi/Data-Science-Portfolio/README.md

-#  Deep Learning Micro Projects
+#  Deep Learning Micro Projects - Image classification, recognition

+These were few micro projects, which I have tried to get good understanding of the underlying concepts of machine learning and deep learning techniques.

 1. Customer Churn Model Prediction: Built an Artificial Neural Network model which predicts the customers at the highest risk of leaving the bank. having multiple features of a customer such as Credit score, Gender, Age Factor, Tenure, Account Balance, Number of products, Details regarding having a credit card and being an active member, Estimated Salary etc. We take all the features as input and classify the test data output by providing the customer leaving the bank or not.